Concentration of Cumulative Reward in Markov Decision Processes: Introduction

 \subsection{Contributions}

-The contributions of this paper can be summarized as follows: \begin{enumerate} \item We establish the asymptotic concentration of cumulative rewards in average reward MDPs, deriving the law of large numbers, the central limit theorem, and the law of iterated logarithm for a class of stationary policies.
-Compared to the existing asymptotic results in the literature which use Markov chain theory, we provide a simpler proof which leverages a martingale decomposition for the cumulative rewards along with the asymptotic concentration of measures for martingale sequences. \item We derive policy-dependent and policy-independent non-asymptotic concentration bounds for the cumulative reward in average reward MDPs.
+The contributions of this paper can be summarized as follows: \begin{enumerate} \item We establish the asymptotic concentration of cumulative reward in average reward MDPs, deriving the law of large numbers, the central limit theorem, and the law of iterated logarithm for a class of stationary policies.
+Compared to the existing asymptotic results in the literature which use Markov chain theory, we provide a simpler proof which leverages a martingale decomposition for the cumulative reward along with the asymptotic concentration of measures for martingale sequences. \item We derive policy-dependent and policy-independent non-asymptotic concentration bounds for the cumulative reward in average reward MDPs.
 These bounds establish an Azuma-Hoeffding-type inequality for the rewards along with a non-asymptotic version of law of iterated logarithm.
 Although these results apply to a broad subset of stationary policies, we show that for communicating MDPs, these bounds extend to any stationary deterministic policy.
 We use the established concentration results to characterize the sample path behavior of the performance difference of any two stationary policies.
 As a corollary of this result, we show that the difference between cumulative reward of any two optimal policies is upper-bounded by $\OO(\sqrt{T})$ with high probability. \item We investigate the difference between two notions of regret in the reinforcement learning literature, cumulative regret and interim cumulative regret.
 By analyzing the sample path behavior, we establish that both asymptotically and non-asymptotically, this difference is upper-bounded by $\tildeO(\sqrt{T})$.
 This result implies that, if a reinforcement learning algorithm has a regret upper bound of $\tildeO(\sqrt{T})$ under one definition, the same rate applies to the other, in both of the asymptotic and non-asymptotic frameworks.
-While this equivalency was claimed in the literature without a proof, our concentration results provide a formal proof for this relation. \item Lastly, we derive non-asymptotic concentration bounds for the cumulative reward in the infinite-horizon discounted reward and finite-horizon MDP frameworks.
-These bounds include an Azuma-Hoeffding-type inequality along with a non-asymptotic version of law of iterated logarithm.
-Using the vanishing discount analysis, we show that under appropriate conditions, the concentration bounds for discounted reward MDPs approaches to the concentration bounds for the average reward MDPs as the discount factor approaches 1. \end{enumerate}
+While this equivalency was claimed in the literature without a proof, our concentration results provide a formal proof for this relation. \item Lastly, we investigate several extensions of our results to other frameworks.
+In particular, we derive non-asymptotic concentration bounds for the cumulative reward in the infinite-horizon discounted reward and finite-horizon MDP frameworks.
+These bounds include an Azuma-Hoeffding-type inequality along with a non-asymptotic version of the law of iterated logarithm.
+Using the vanishing discount analysis, we show that under appropriate conditions, the concentration bounds for discounted reward MDPs approach to the concentration bounds for the average reward MDPs as the discount factor approaches 1.
+Moreover, we establish the non-asymptotic concentration bounds for models with stochastic reward, i.e., models in which reward is a function of an exogenous process in addition to state and action. \end{enumerate}